The Power of Giving

 Where: Zoom, link provided by email following registration

 Following our usual format, three members will each have up to five minutes to pitch a favorite nonprofit and then up to five minutes to respond to questions.
+A member may collaborate with another member to research, pitch, and respond to questions (procedure change as of 10/2022).
 The membership votes by Zoom poll.
 While votes are tallied we listen to a brief presentation by a representative from the organization that received our last donation.

 After we adjourn, each member either donates $100 online to the majority-chosen organization or writes a check for $100 to that nonprofit and mails it to our 100 Who Care, Kitsap post office box.